 Shaken, stirred, dirty, dry: there are many ways to make the perfect Martini, and just as many opinions about which method is the best.
 We recommend first brushing up on your essential Martini terminology; wet, dry, dirty or shaken?
 Find all the terminology you need to know in our essential Martini guide.

 There are several different myths surrounding the birth of the Martini.
 Some claim it was invented in Martinez, California during the 19th-century gold rush.
 Others favour the theory that New York judiciary member Randolph Martine gave the drink its name.
 Ultimately, though, the origins remain ambiguous.

 The persistent attraction of the Martini, aside from the unforgettable silhouette of its glass and the cocktail’s iconic place in pop culture, is that it’s so simple but also so tricky to perfect.
-Bars like Duke’s in Mayfair have built their reputation on crafting the ideal version of the Martini.
-With just three ingredients, it’s deceptively complex to mix.
+With just three ingredients, it’s deceptively complex to mix, and bars like Duke’s in Mayfair, London, have built their reputation on crafting the ideal version of the Martini.

 When it comes to selecting vermouth for a Martini, we prefer Noilly Prat or Martini Extra Dry.
 For the gin, we think Sipsmith is the perfect Martini base.
 It’s clean, dry and full of juniper, and so does better than gins that tend towards the sweeter or more floral end of the scale.
 We’ll also pick sides and opt for stirred Martinis, as they promote less dilution of the ice.